kagesenshi/blog/_posts/2021-02-17-ili9486-rpi-fedora-arm.md

 You can then use this framebuffer device either to run a console, or to use with your PyGame application, or to run X server.

-To test the framebuffer device, you can run the following command the screen should be showing random black and white dots.
+To test the framebuffer device, you can run the following command, and the screen should be showing random black and white dots.

 ```bash
 cat /dev/urandom > /dev/fb1